 Article VII — Time and Place of Meetings

 Section 1.
-The association shall meet on the second Tuesday of each month at 7:00 PM.
+The association shall meet on the second Tuesday of every other month at 7:00 PM.

 Section 2.
-The place of the meeting shall be designated by the "host" fire department each month, and will be rotated to member departments on a yearly schedule.
+The place of the meeting shall be designated by the "host" fire department each meeting, and will be rotated to member departments on a yearly schedule.